4.3 Strengthen local fertilizer ordinances and improve compliance

 Anticipating this reality, Pinellas County and its incorporated cities of Gulfport and St. Petersburg adopted comprehensive ordinances in 2010 that included a summer ban on both use and sales of lawn fertilizers.
 The City of Tampa followed suit in 2011.
 To prevent other Florida communities from following their lead, Florida enacted F.S.
 576.181 in 2013, granting FDACS the exclusive authority to regulate the sale, composition, formulation, packaging, labeling, and distribution of fertilizer (see Chapter 4.2).
 This law explicitly preempted local governments from enacting sales bans, although those in effect as of 2011 were grandfathered in.

 Absent a sales ban, education at the point-of-sale is critically important to make consumers aware of local ordinances and the difference between compliant and non-compliant products.
-Summer-safe fertilizer products containing no nitrogen or phosphorus can be promoted as alternative lawn treatments during the restricted use period.
+Summer-safe, nitrogen- and phosphorus-free alternatives should be promoted as alternative lawn treatments during the restricted use period.
+In a 2024 survey by UF/IFAS Center for Public Issues, 75% of Floridians think that fertilizer retailers should provide information and education on fertilizer ordinances, and more than 80% believe that following urban fertilizer ordinances helps the environment.

 Approach

-The Sarasota County community can reduce nutrient loading from summer fertilizer runoff by providing increased outreach and education to residents, working collaboratively with retailers, and improving local and state laws.
+Sarasota County can reduce fertilizer runoff by enhancing public outreach, collaborating with retailers, and pursuing local and state policy improvements.

 Brevard County requires fertilizer retailers to display educational signage.
 Source: Keep Brevard Beautiful

-To regulate fertilizer sales locally, Florida would need to repeal or amend the state law (F.S.
-576.181) forbidding such activity.
-Consensus on a repeal or amendment of F.S.
-576.181 could be proposed and championed by the Florida League of Cities and/or Association of Counties.
+- Advocate for repeal or amendment of F.S.
+576.181 to allow local regulation of fertilizer sales.
+The effort could be proposed and championed by the Florida League of Cities and/or Association of Counties.
 Sarasota County Government, as the first to adopt a comprehensive fertilizer ordinance in the state, could continue its leading role in this issue by advocating for the bill.
-After removing state preemption, local urban fertilizer ordinances can be amended to regulate retail fertilizer sales periods, formulation, and nutrient content.
-Scientists should be involved in evaluating proposed amendments.

 Resources